raywa04/CS4348-Project2/devlog.md

 - Introduce a semaphore to simulate only two customers being allowed through the door at once.
 - Begin wiring basic interaction between customer and teller — customer chooses a transaction type and notifies a teller.

+# Devlog Entry - [04-09-2025, 8:30PM] (Session Begins)

+## Thoughts So Far:

+Thread spawning and identification for customers and tellers is working great.
+Output formatting is in place and verified.
+Now, it's time to implement some of the bank’s constraints and the actual customer-teller interaction.
+This is where synchronization starts becoming important.

+## Plan for This Session:

+### Goal:
+- Ensure the bank does not open until all 3 tellers are ready.
+- Add a semaphore to control access through the door (max 2 customers in the bank).
+- Add basic handshake: customer waits until teller is ready, then announces transaction.

+### Steps:
+1. Add an event or barrier to synchronize the tellers — customers wait until all tellers are ready.
+2. Create a `threading.Semaphore(2)` to simulate door access (2 customers max).
+3. Allow each customer to choose a random transaction (deposit or withdraw).
+4. Print appropriate log messages showing each step: entering, choosing a teller, etc.